r-mart/r-mart.github.io/_tabs/about.md

 ---
-# the default layout is 'page'
+title: About
 icon: fas fa-info-circle
 order: 4
 ---

-A blog about statistics, machine learning, signal processing and related topics
+A blog about statistics, machine learning, image analysis, signal processing and related topics